FishieDotCom/Toxiq-Legal/Terms of service.md

 2. Consent: If an individual has explicitly and verifiably consented to have their information shared, it may be allowed.
 However, Toxiq reserves the right to remove such information if it poses a risk to the individual or others.

-### Consequences of Doxxing

-Users found engaging in doxxing will face severe consequences, including but not limited to:

-1. Immediate removal of the offending content
-2. Permanent account termination
-3. IP ban from the platform
-4. Reporting to relevant law enforcement agencies, if applicable

-### Reporting Doxxing

-Users are encouraged to report any instances of doxxing immediately.
-Toxiq will investigate all reports promptly and take appropriate action.

 # Prohibited Promotions
 To ensure the safety and well-being of our community, Toxiq prohibits the promotion of the following: